csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 **18.4** Consider join processing using symmetric fragment and replicate with range partitioning.
 How can you optimize the evaluation if the join con- dition is of the form | _r.A_− _s.B_ | ≤ _k_, where _k_ is a small constant?
 Here, | _x_ | denotes the absolute value of _x_.
 A join with such a join condition is called a **band join**.

-**18.5** Recall that histograms are used for constructing load-balanced range par- titions.
+**18.5** Recall that histograms are used for constructing load-balanced range partitions.

 >1.
 Suppose you have a histogram where values are between 1 and 100, and are partitioned into 10 ranges, 1–10, 11–20, _. . . ,_ 91–100, with frequencies 15, 5, 20, 10, 10, 5, 5, 20, 5, and 5, respectively.
 Give a load-balanced range partitioning function to divide the values into 5 partitions.